H-wire/StockSignal/README.md

 # StockSignal

 Node.js backend for stock trading signals with Yahoo Finance data and SQLite caching.
+The server exposes a small REST API used by the web dashboard.

 ## Features
 - Fetch historical prices from Yahoo Finance